OpenKJ/OpenKJ/README.md

 * Rotation ticker on the CDG display
 * Option to use a custom background or display a rotating slide show on the CDG output dialog while idle
 * Fades break music in and out automatically when karaoke tracks start/end
-* Remote requests server integration allowing singers to look up and submit songs via the web
+* Remote request server integration allowing singers to look up and submit songs via the web or mobile apps
 * Automatic performance recording
 * Autoplay karaoke mode
 * Lots of other little things